tryyang2001/tp/docs/DeveloperGuide.md

        the Upcoming Exercise List is empty.
     3. Test case: `delete u/1` when the Upcoming Exercise List contains at least one upcoming exercise\
        Expected:  The Upcoming Exercise Item with index 1 is deleted.
 Details of the deleted upcoming exercise are shown.
-    4. Test case: `delete u/1,2,3` when the Exercise List contains three or more exercises\
+    4. Test case: `delete u/1,2,3` when the Exercise List contains three or more upcoming exercises\
        Expected: The Upcoming Exercise Items with index 1, 2, 3 are deleted.
 Details of all the deleted upcoming exercises are shown.
     5. Test case: `delete u/all` \
        Expected:  All Upcoming Exercise Items in the Upcoming Exercise List are deleted.
 Message will show up and inform the user that all upcoming exercises